 Tessa was distraught after a Halloween party for not getting the nod for a sleepover at her aunt’s house.
 The excitement of the kid-oriented haunted house, the disappointment about the sleepover, and a sugar high made for a meltdown.

 I got her into the car and she continued to wail about how mean her dad and I are.
-Roger and Reed were in the other car (long logistical explanation), so Tessa and I had some rare alone car time.
+My husband and son were in the other car (long logistical explanation), so Tessa and I had some rare alone car time.

 The wailing changed tone as we headed home.

 “Why can’t Crystal and Joe be my parents!?
 I have never even been with both of them at the same time!”

 I silenced the GPS lady so I could focus.
 Here’s a slowdown of my processes during moments like this.